Second impeachment trial of Donald Trump: Aftermath

-After being acquitted in the Senate impeachment trial, Trump has continued to face legal troubles, including the threat of criminal action or civil litigation.
-The prospect that Trump could face a criminal prosecution or civil lawsuit arising from the Capitol assault was raised by a number of Republican members of Congress, including Representative Liz Cheney, Senator Marco Rubio and Senate Minority Leader Mitch McConnell.
+After being acquitted in the Senate impeachment trial, Trump faced related legal troubles.
+The prospect that Trump could face a criminal prosecution or civil lawsuit arising from the Capitol assault was acknowledged by a number of Republican members of Congress, including Representative Liz Cheney, Senator Marco Rubio and Senate Minority Leader Mitch McConnell, as well as by Trump himself.
+Trump was federally indicted on election obstruction charges on August 1, 2023, but the case never went to trial, and shortly after his election in November 2024, the charges were dismissed.

-The office of Georgia Secretary of State Brad Raffensperger started an investigation into Trump's attempts to overturn the state's election results, including a phone call the former president made to Raffensperger.
-The Fulton County district attorney, Fani Willis, has also started a criminal investigation into whether Trump should be charged for soliciting election fraud, a violation of Georgia state law.
-Trump has expressed concern that he could be criminally charged for his actions surrounding the Capitol storming.
-Trump separately faces an investigation in Manhattan relating to his company's business dealings.
+The office of Georgia Secretary of State Brad Raffensperger investigated Trump's attempts to overturn the state's election results, including a phone call the former president made to him.
+The Fulton County district attorney, Fani Willis, also started a criminal investigation into whether Trump should be charged for soliciting election fraud, a violation of Georgia state law.
+Trump was indicted in Georgia in August 2023, but Willis was disqualified from prosecuting the case, and charges were dropped in November 2025.
+Trump separately faced an investigation in Manhattan relating to his company's business dealings; he was indicted in March 2023 and found guilty on all counts in May 2024.

 Section 3 of the Fourteenth Amendment of the United States Constitution disqualifies from federal or state office anyone who has taken an oath to support the Constitution and either "engaged in insurrection or rebellion" against the Constitution, or "given aid to the enemies" of the US.
 Although the section's text does not explicitly describe how it is invoked, by congressional precedent, disqualification is invoked by a simple majority of both chambers, and can be removed by a supermajority of both chambers.
 During the second impeachment of Donald Trump, Section 3 was cited in the Article of Impeachment as part of the basis for barring Trump from holding future office.
-It is disputed whether Section 3 can be used as a potential "alternate path to disqualification [from office]" if the Senate votes to acquit Trump of the impeachment charge.
-Democrats such as Richard Blumenthal, Chris Murphy, Dick Durbin, and Ben Cardin, considered invoking Section 3 to bar Trump from holding office again, though such a move would enter uncharted constitutional and legal territory.
+It was disputed whether Section 3 could be used as a potential "alternate path to disqualification [from office]".
+Democrats such as Richard Blumenthal, Chris Murphy, Dick Durbin, and Ben Cardin, considered taking the unprecedented step of invoking Section 3 to bar Trump from holding office again.

+Though Trump's eligibility to hold office was disputed, on March 4, 2024, the Supreme Court ruled that states had no authority to remove him from their ballots and that only Congress had the ability to enforce Section 3 of the Fourteenth Amendment.
+Trump went on to receive the Republican nomination, win the 2024 presidential election, and take office in January 2025.